-SAERTEX is often already part of the project team even before the component development stage commences.
 Together with our customers, we develop individually tailored glass, carbon and hybrid technical fabrics and provide support during the selection of materials.
-This includes draping tests, impregnation tests, mechanical tests and the construction of prototypes.
+This includes draping tests, impregnation tests and mechanical tests.

 Current examples of applications: